 We generate revenue primarily from fees from our seller marketplace services as well as other services, including advertisements and, prior to the sale of Design Manager, software services.

 Seller Marketplace Services

-Seller marketplace services consist of marketplace transactions, subscriptions, and listings, and accounted for 97%, 96% and 96% of our net revenue in the years ended December 31, 2022, 2021, and 2020, respectively.
+Seller marketplace services consist of marketplace transactions, subscriptions, and listings, and accounted for substantially all of our net revenue in the years ended December 31, 2023, 2022, and 2021, respectively.

 Marketplace Transaction Fees